 35 Salaries & Wages Expenditures This includes salaries and wages for all library staff (including plant operations, security, and maintenance staff) for the fiscal year.
-Include salaries and wages before deductions but exclude employee benefits.
+Include salaries and wages before deduc- tions but exclude employee benefits.
 36 Employee Benefits Expenditures These are the benefits outside of salaries and wages paid and accruing to employees (including plant operations, security, and maintenance staff), regardless of whether the benefits or equivalent cash options are available to all employees.
-In- clude amounts for direct paid employee benefits including Social Security, retirement, medical insurance, life insurance, guaranteed disability income protection, unemployment compensation, workmen's compensation, tuition, and housing benefits.
-37 Total Staff Expenditures This is the sum of salaries and wages (data element #35), and employee benefits (data element #36).
+Include amounts for direct paid employee benefits including Social Security, retirement, medical insurance, life insurance, guaranteed disability income protection, unemployment compensation, workmen's compensation, tuition, and housing benefits.
+27 Total Staff Expanditures This is the sum of colorise and weaper (data element #25)

+37 Total Staff Expenditures This is the sum of salaries and wages (data element #35) and employee benefits (data element #36).